Robert M. Thomas is a pioneering composer, sound designer and audio programmer.

-His work has been performed at the Barbican and Walt Disney Concert Hall LA, Lincoln Centre NYC, COP26 Glasgow, Somerset House and exhibited at the Tate.
+His work has been performed at the Barbican London, Walt Disney Concert Hall LA, Lincoln Centre NYC, COP26 Glasgow, Somerset House and exhibited at the Tate.
 His many collaborators include ambient pioneer Brian Eno, trip-hop innovators Massive Attack, film composer Hans Zimmer, singer-songwriter Imogen Heap, sound designer Ben Burtt, and the trailblazing London Contemporary Orchestra.

 His commissions include Los Angeles Philharmonic, The Barbican, Tate St Ives, BBC, Sky, National Geographic, Google, Bose, London Design Biennale, COP26, and Boiler Room.

 by Marc Weidenbaum

 As a composer, performer, coder, designer, and thinker, Robert M. Thomas has pushed music and sound forward over the past decades like few other artists of his generation and is a rare example of a true musical pioneer.
 Thomas is an innovative British musician who explores how experimental instrumentation, bespoke technology, and elaborate production techniques can yield new forms of expressiveness and experience.
 He regularly creates breakthrough concepts and modes of interaction for his audience and collaborators alike.
-His work has been performed at the Barbican and Walt Disney Concert Hall LA, Lincoln Centre NYC, COP26 Glasgow, Somerset House and exhibited at the Tate.
-His commissions include Los Angeles Philharmonic, BBC, Sky, National Geographic, Google, Bose, London Design Biennale, COP26, The Tate and Boiler Room and his collaborators include ambient pioneer Brian Eno, trip-hop innovators Massive Attack, film composer Hans Zimmer, singer-songwriter Imogen Heap, sound designer Ben Burtt, and the trail blazing London Contemporary Orchestra.
+His work has been performed at Barbican London, Walt Disney Concert Hall LA, Lincoln Centre NYC, COP26 Glasgow, Somerset House and exhibited at the Tate.
+His commissions and clients include Los Angeles Philharmonic, BBC, Sky, National Geographic, Google, Bose, London Design Biennale, COP26, The Tate and Boiler Room and his collaborators include ambient pioneer Brian Eno, trip-hop innovators Massive Attack, film composer Hans Zimmer, singer-songwriter Imogen Heap, sound designer Ben Burtt, and the trail blazing London Contemporary Orchestra.
 He has also composed many pioneering functional adaptive music soundtracks including music for exercise, driving, meditation, sleep, emotions, work / focus, lunar cycles, traffic, weather, heart rate, internet data, and stress levels.